vikkumra/vikkumra/projects/sql-injection/README.md

 # SQL Injection

 ## What I did
 I built a small home lab using two virtual machines — a Kali Linux "attacker" machine and an Ubuntu Server "target" machine running DVWA (Damn Vulnerable Web Application).
-I used these VMs to learn how to do a SQl injection and a a UNION-based SQL Injection, obtain hashed passwords, and then used 'John the Ripper' to figure out the password from the hash.
+I used these VMs to learn how to do a SQL injection and a a UNION-based SQL Injection, obtain hashed passwords, and then used 'John the Ripper' to figure out the password from the hash.

 - **Attacker VM:** Kali Linux
 - **Target VM:** Ubuntu Server running Apache, PHP, MySQL, and DVWA